PPPPatrick0/Disable-AstellKern-UI4-App-Whitelist/README.md

 ## Shout-Outs!
+This success wouldn't have been possible without these legends:
 * The APatch Team: Your kernel-patching approach was the skeleton key that bypassed this device's final defenses.
 Absolute genius!
 * The Overlayfs RW module: For providing a straightforward way for users to gain read-write access to the /system partition.
 * The AKBox dev [@7dollars](https://github.com/7dollars) and community: Thanks for all the encouragement and support.
 You were the motivation that kept me going!